Maximal $\mathrm{PSL_2}$ subgroups of exceptional groups of Lie type: The Proof for E7 in Characteristic 2

+\textbf{Case $a=4$}: If $H$ stabilizes a subspace of dimension $1$ or $2$ on $M(E_7)$, then $H$ is strongly imprimitive by Propositions \ref{prop:fixlineonMG} and \ref{prop:fix2spaceonMG} respectively.
+Thus we assume that this is not the case.
+We may also assume that $H$ is not a blueprint for $M(E_7)$ by Proposition \ref{prop:blueprintissi}.
+In addition $H$ cannot stabilize a line on $L(E_7)^\circ$, else it is strongly imprimitive by Proposition \ref{prop:fixlineonLG}.

-Let $a=4$.
-Using all semisimple elements, there are (up to field automorphism) $113$ conspicuous sets of composition factors for $\Vmin\downarrow_H$ with exactly two trivial composition factors.
-Only seventy-nine of these have corresponding factors on $L(G)$, and of these only thirty-eight have either no $2_i$ or positive $2_i$-pressure for every $i$.
-One can eliminate three more as an element of order $17$ is a blueprint for $\Vmin$, leaving us with thirty-five.
-Two more of these have no $4$-dimensional factors appearing with multiplicity greater than $1$, so must stabilize either a line or $2$-space as $\Vmin$ is self-dual.
+Using all semisimple elements, there are (up to field automorphism) $113$ conspicuous sets of composition factors for $M(E_7)\downarrow_H$ with exactly two trivial composition factors.
+Only $80$ of these have corresponding factors on $L(E_7)^\circ$, and of these only $39$ have either no $2_i$ or positive $2_i$-pressure for every $i$.
+One can eliminate three more as they have no $4$-dimensional factors appearing with multiplicity greater than $1$, so must stabilize either a line or $2$-space as $M(E_7)$ is self-dual.
+We also exclude those whose corresponding factors on $L(E_7)^\circ$ have pressure less than $6$ (and therefore stabilize a line on $L(E_7)^\circ$ using Lemma \ref{lem:char2pressuregeneral} and the fact that $u$ must act with at least six blocks of size $1$ on $L(E_7)^\circ$ from \cite[Table 8]{lawther1995}).
+This leaves $25$ conspicuous sets of composition factors for $M(E_7)\downarrow_H$.

+This is, however, still too many to list.
+Next, we remove all blueprints and `near blueprints'.
+Let $x$ be an element of order $17$ in $H$, and note that the eigenvalues of $x$ on $M(E_7)$ determine its conjugacy class in $\bG$, by a check of the list of all 2430 classes.
+Using the preimage trick from the end of Section \ref{sec:blueprints}, we look for elements $\hat x$ of order $85$ in $\bG$ whose fifth power is $x$ and have at most one more eigenvalue on $M(E_7)$ than $x$.
+If $\hat x$ has the same number of eigenvalues on $M(E_7)$ as $x$ then of course $\hat x$ stabilizes all subspaces of $M(E_7)$ that $H$ stabilizes.
+If $\hat x$ has one more eigenvalue, then since $\hat x$ must be real (as all semisimple elements of $E_7$ are real) it must be the $(+1)$-eigenspace of $x$ on $M(E_7)$ that is split in two.
+As $x$ only has a $(+1)$-eigenspace on the trivial simple module, this means that $\hat x$ stabilizes every non-trivial simple submodule of $M(E_7)\downarrow_H$.

+Since $o(\hat x)=85$, $\hat x$ is a blueprint for $M(E_7)$ by Theorem \ref{thm:blueprintsminimal}, and therefore there is a positive-dimensional subgroup of $\bG$ stabilizing every non-trivial simple submodule of $M(E_7)\downarrow_H$, certainly enough to guarantee that $H$ is strongly imprimitive by Proposition \ref{prop:intersectionstabilizers}.

+Nine sets of factors have such elements, so we are down to sixteen sets of composition factors.
+We can remove a few more by introducing a general module, which we will use again in similar proofs.